 Model M23 included smooth terms for previous butterfly count, temperature, butterflies in direct sun, and time since sunrise, achieving an AIC value of 8081.848 (Table 1.1).
 This model accounted for 88% of the model weight (AIC weight = 0.88), with the next-best model (M22) showing substantially less support (ΔAIC = 4.796).
 Wind variables appeared in only one of the top five models (M24), which included maximum wind speed but performed substantially worse than M23 (ΔAIC = 6.2, AIC weight = 0.04), with the wind effect showing weak evidence of an association (p = 0.218).

 Model selection results showing the top five candidate models ranked by AIC.
-Model terms are shown with their respective AIC values, ΔAIC relative to the best model, and AIC weights.
+Model terms are shown with their respective AIC values, ΔAIC relative to the best model, and AIC weights across the five top performing models.
+Given that no models are regarded as equivalent to the best fit model (M23), the actual weight of M23 is 1.0.
 Wind p-values are shown where applicable; NA indicates the model did not include wind variables.